Templon: Early templa

 The chancel barriers are also known in archaeology as chancel screens.
 Archaeological evidence for an early templon comes from the Cathedral of St. John at Stoudios in Constantinople, a basilica dedicated to John the Baptist, built around 463.
 The chancel barrier surrounded the altar in a π shape, with one large door facing the nave and two smaller doors on the other sides.
 Twelve piers held chancel slabs of about 1.6 meters in length.
 The height of the slabs is not known.
 The chancel barrier was not merely a low parapet (a short wall); remains of colonnettes have been found, suggesting that the barrier carried an architrave on top of the columns.

+The enclosure around the altar was in early times called an Ambitus Altaris, and their railings were called cancelli, sometimes with columns or arches bearing curtains.
+According to St. Gregory of Tours, these curtains were also painted and embroidered with sacred images in France, and noted the presence of chancel screens in the apse of the Church of St. Pancras near Rome, and the Hagia Sophia in Constantinople.
+Pope Leo III also erected a pure silver chancel screen during the reign of Charlemagne.
+The 9th century Basilica of St. Mary Major had a screen of six purple marble columns topped with an architrave of white marble, from which hung veils.
+A lower barrier of silver columns projected outward from the screen.

 Many fragments of a marble templon have been discovered on the Temple Mount in Jerusalem.

 Though there is some architectural and archaeological evidence of early templa, the first and most detailed description of a templon comes from a poem by Paul the Silentiary, describing Hagia Sophia in Constantinople.
 It was composed near the end of Justinian I’s reign and was probably recited on Epiphany, January 6, 563, celebrating the reinauguration of the church after the reconstruction of the great dome.

 Hagia Sophia’s templon surrounded, according to Paulus, "such space as was reserved in the eastern arch of the great church for the bloodless sacrifices".
 That is, it stretched the length of the eastern semidome, including the apse but excluding the exedrae (half-dome recesses in a wall).
 Twelve silver-covered marble columns of approximately 4.94 meters from base to capital were arranged on three sides of a rectangular ground plan around the altar.
 A horizontal entablature rested upon these.
 Three doors allowed entry to the apse, the central one larger than the other two.
 Though earlier scholars have proposed that all columns and all doors were in a single line parallel to the apse, modern reconstructions show the central portal facing out to the nave with the smaller doors each located on the other sides of the rectangular plan.